Industrial Manipulators: Pneumatic vs Electric vs Vacuum

 - Air reservoir (helps hold the object in case of sudden air supply loss)

-- Heavy industrial environments with high dust, heat, or humidity
+- Heavy industrial environments with a lot of dust, heat, and humidity

-- Areas requiring explosion safety (ATEX) (as no electricity is used in the lifting mechanism)
+- Areas requiring explosion-proof safety (as no electricity is used in the lifting mechanism)

 - Applications requiring high durability, a simple structure, and easy maintenance

-However, precisely because air is compressible, pneumatic manipulators struggle to achieve absolute precision when needing to stop an object completely still at a very specific position.
+However, precisely because of the compressibility of air, it is difficult for pneumatic manipulators to achieve absolute precision when stopping an object completely still in a very small, specific position.

-Electric manipulators represent the generation of intelligent assistance.
-Instead of using air pressure, the system uses servo motors, force sensors, and electronic controllers to balance the load in real-time.
+Electronic industrial manipulators represent the intelligent generation of lifting aids.
+Instead of using air pressure, the system utilises servo motors, force sensors, and electronic controllers to balance the load in real-time.

-The biggest difference of electric manipulators is the ability to:
+The biggest difference between electronic manipulators is their ability to:

 - Automatically detect the weight of the lifted object

-- Distinguish between the load weight and the operator's intentional force
+- Distinguish between the load's weight and the operator's active force

-Thanks to this, electric manipulators offer a control feel that is very "rigid," precise, and stable.
-Heavy objects can be guided into narrow assembly positions requiring fine alignment without bouncing or drifting.
+As a result, electronic manipulators offer a very rigid, precise, and stable control feel.
+Heavy objects can be placed into narrow assembly positions requiring fine alignment, without bouncing or drifting.

 Main components: